toneemarqus/AD-Suit/README.md

 ## Sessions Tab:

-This tab is used to start sessions using the usernames, password and hashes from the  UserManagement tab.
+This tab is used to start sessions using the usernames, password and hashes from the UserManagement tab, when clicking connect button, new terminal will open with the session opened.

 ![image](https://github.com/toneemarqus/AD-Suit/assets/85018947/00372325-1977-427b-aee0-10796937aa71)